PaloAltoNetworks/pan-chainguard/doc/admin-guide.rst

 certificates from the archive and is used to update the default PAN-OS root store with a custom root store.

-The device intermediate certificate names are constructed in a way that they should be unique and not conflict with other certificate
+The device certificate names can have a maximum length of 31 characters on Panorama and 63 on PAN-OS.
+They are constructed in a way to avoid conflict with other user and machine defined certificate names, and also to have a well-defined pattern so ``guard.py`` can manage certificates it owns.
+The PAN-OS certificate name pattern (format) used is:
-names:

 + The length is 31 characters (the maximum length on Panorama)